inBeat/inbeat-website/content/top-influencers/tiktok/guitar/italy/_index.md

 ---
-title: Top 10 Guitar TikTok Influencers In Italy In 2023
+title: Top 10 Guitar TikTok Influencers In Italy In 2024
 description: >-
-  Find top guitar TikTok influencers in Italy in 2023.
-Most popular hashtags: #perte #guitar #fyp #duetto.
+  Find top guitar TikTok influencers in Italy in 2024.
+Most popular hashtags: #perte #guitar #fyp #music.
 platform: TikTok
 hits: 30
-text_top: See the best TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: Our search engine holds 30 TikTok influencers like this in Italy for you to work with.
+text_bottom: Our search engine holds 30 TikTok influencers like this in Italy for you to connect with.
 profiles:
   - username: "_twinsquad_official"
     fullname: >-